 The Dog Woman of Watts

 Clifton looked and saw a huge dog walking towards him on the sidewalk.
 Clifton remembers it had shaggy dark brown or black fur.
-The creature had an unnatural side to side gait like it was stumbling.
+The creature had an unnatural side-to-side gait like it was stumbling.
 That is when Clifton noticed the dog’s “face.”
 He said it looked more like an ape’s face than a human’s.
 Either way, it wasn’t a dog’s.

 Before I got off the phone with him, Clifton stated he heard rumors the creature spoke to a man, a notorious pimp, from the neighborhood.
 The man was later found stabbed to death.
 Clifton wasn’t sure if the rumor was true.
 He recalls hearing the pimp was found dead before this happened.
 I thanked Clifton for his time.
 I might call him later this week, ask how he is feeling and if he remembers anything more about the dog woman of Watts.

 Human/Animal genetic experimentation.
-Southern California, for all its dark secrets, one secret is perhaps best summed up as “vile”.
+Southern California, for all its dark secrets, one secret is perhaps best summed up as “vile.”
 Southern California has a human trafficking problem.
-The slums of Los Angeles have long been used by US Government Agencies (C.I.A in particular) and private corporations, in procuring human test subjects for cruel scientist research and experimentation.
-The C.I.A run, declassified before a congressional hearing, MK-Ultra program targeted prostitutes, the homeless, and people with mental disorders (primarily schizophrenia) living or working on Skid Row for sinister mind-control experiments.
+The slums of Los Angeles have long been used by U.S. Government Agencies (C.I.A. in particular) and private corporations in procuring human test subjects for cruel scientist research and experimentation.
+The C.I.A. run, declassified before a congressional hearing, the MK-Ultra program targeted prostitutes, the homeless, and people with mental disorders (primarily schizophrenia) living or working on Skid Row for sinister mind-control experiments.

 While I use the term Skinwalker, I apply it loosely.
-The Skinwalker or “Yee Naaldoshii” is distinctly Navajo, and is an overused and misappropriated term to describe any type of Native American shape-shifting phenomena.
-Los Angeles was home to both the Chumash and Tongva natives, along with a plethora of surrounding tribes.
+The Skinwalker or “Yee Naaldoshii” is distinctly Navajo and is an overused and misappropriated term to describe any type of Native American shapeshifting phenomena.
+Los Angeles was home to both the Chumash and Tongva natives and a plethora of surrounding tribes.
 Their descendants still live in Los Angeles.
-We do not know the context each tribe viewed magic and shapeshifting.
-Skinwalkers of Navajo lore are primarily evil.
-Other tribes might see their brand of skinwalker as a protector.
+We do not know the context each tribe views magic and shapeshifting.
+The Skinwalkers of Navajo lore is primarily evil.
+Other tribes might see their brand of Skinwalker as a protector.

-If Clifton remembers anything more about the dog woman of Watts I will share it.
+If Clifton remembers anything more about the dog woman of Watts, I will share it.
 If you discover any information regarding the dog woman of Watts, I would appreciate hearing from you.